 Our Family Christmas Traditions

-We are a very low key family around here.
-And we do a pretty simple Christmas at our house — a few simple family traditions, enough baking to satisfy even my sweet tooth, visit with family, and a few presents under the tree.
+Christmas is pretty simple at our house too — we have a few family Christmas traditions, bake our favourite treats, visit with family, and tuck a few presents under the tree.

 About 3 years ago I found this lovely set from my childhood in my parents’ basement after not having seen it in years!
 I asked my mom if I could have it and it has been one of my favourite parts of our family Christmases ever since.

 But when I found this lovely, wooden, Christmas tree advent calendar, I thought it was just perfect for us!
-Behind each door I tuck a little activity card (or sometimes a sweet treat!) so that each day we have some special Christmas activity to do together.
+Behind each door, I tuck a little activity card (or sometimes a sweet treat!) so that each day we have some special Christmas activity to do together.